Will Kentucky cover the spread vs. Miami (FL)? Betting Trends, Record ATS

 Additional Kentucky Insights & Trends

-- When Kentucky scores more than 72.6 points, it is 3-3 against the spread and 5-1 overall.
+- Kentucky has a 3-3 record against the spread and a 5-1 record overall when putting up more than 72.6 points.

 Bet on this or any college basketball matchup at BetMGM